Baby-McBabyFace/HeartOfPi/README.md

-# HeartOfPi
+# ❤️ HeartOfPi ❤️

+## About
-Interface for communication between Bluetooth Serial, USB Serial, and Server
+Interface for communication between Bluetooth Serial, USB Serial, and Server.

+#### Why the name
+The Raspberry Pi gives life to the robot by interfacing between different devices, allowing it to move.
+Why not call it the brain?
+Cause it doesn't sound as cool as HeartOfPi

 ## Installation Guide
 This is the steps that I took to get everything working.
 Note: You can use the monitor/keyboard/mouse that the lab provides but I feel it's unnecessary as everything can be done remotely so why not